L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Objective/Overview

-Investigate how web sessions work, including cookie-based authentication and possible session hijacking methods.
+Investigate how web sessions work, including cookie-based authentication and potential techniques for session hijacking

 ## Tools & Techniques

-- Browser dev tools, Burp Suite
+- Development tools in browsers, Burp Suite
-- Inspecting Set-Cookie headers
+- Looking at the Set-Cookie headers
 - Session fixation or hijacking concepts

 ## Implementation Steps

 1. Log in to a test web application, note the session ID in cookies.
-2. Observe how the session ID changes upon logout or different flows.
+2. As you log out or travel through several processes, note how the session ID changes.
-3. Attempt to reuse the same cookie from another browser or device.
+3. Try using the identical cookie on a different browser or device.
-4. Document if the application properly invalidates sessions upon logout.
+4. Note if the application properly invalidates sessions upon logout.

 ## Key Takeaways

-- Essential to securing user authentication.
+- Vital to safeguarding user authentication.
-- Without secure cookies, an attacker might hijack sessions for unauthorized access.
+- Unauthorized access might be gained by an attacker if secure cookies are not used.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010
 # Analyzing Network Logs for Intrusions